Peter Hynes (rugby union): 2008–2011

 Phil Mooney was installed as the Reds' coach in 2008, and brought in a new gameplan that encouraged instinct and flair.
 Hynes had his best year for the Reds, scoring several spectacular tries in 2008, including an 80-metre solo effort against the Lions in Johannesburg.
 His punishing defence was also outstanding.

 Hynes made his Test debut for the Wallabies as one of the two run-on wingers against Ireland in Melbourne on 14 June 2008.
 He had a very strong game and won the Player's Player award for the match against Ireland.
 Two weeks later, he went on to win the Man of the Match award in the first Test against France on 28 June 2008.
 In the second Test against France on 5 July 2008, Hynes scored his first try for the Wallabies in front of his home crowd at Suncorp Stadium in Brisbane.
 After playing in all six Test matches in the 2008 Tri Nations Series, Hynes received the Wallabies Rookie of the Year award, and toured with the Wallabies on the 2008 Spring tour.

 Hynes had an injury-affected campaign in 2009 and played 8 matches in the Super 14 season for the Reds.
 He never shook off lingering knee problems, even after a mid-season arthroscopic operation, He nevertheless returned to play for the Wallabies with a win against Italy in Melbourne on 20 July 2009.
 He played in the 2009 Tri Nations Series and on the 2009 Spring tour, and extended his number of Test caps to 22.

 Throughout 2010, Hynes battled a degenerative condition in his left knee, in which the cartilage was gradually being worn away.
 He played 12 matches in the Super 14 season for the Reds, and had another arthroscopic operation at the end of the season to clear out the debris.
 He played two matches for the Australian Barbarians against England in June 2010, but had lost top-end speed and did not make much impact.
 He did not gain reselection for the Wallabies.

 Hynes entered the 2011 season with severe bone bruising in his left knee resulting from the cartilage degeneration and was forced to miss all but the opening two matches of the Reds 2011 Super Rugby title-winning season.

 Retirement and post-rugby career

 After many months of treatment in 2011, Hynes decided to undergo a radical surgery to guarantee he wouldn't experience severe pain or have any limitations in his knee later in life.
 The innovative surgery involved a posterior cruciate ligament reconstruction; a high tibia Osteotomy, whereby his leg was broken and re-aligned; and a donor meniscus transfer.

 During his rehabilitation, Hynes worked for the Queensland Rugby Commercial Team as a Business Development Executive.
-Hynes retired from rugby in 2012, and took up a business development career with Technology One, an international corporation based in Brisbane.
+Hynes retired from rugby in 2012, and took up a business development career with TechnologyOne, an international corporation based in Brisbane.